peterthorpe5/public_scripts/Fix_five_prime/README.rst

 Usage: Use as follows:

-``./python Fix_five_prime_CDS.py`` -t trnascriptome --cds nt_coding_seq --bam index_sorted_bam_file.bam
+``python Fix_five_prime_CDS.py`` -t transcriptome --cds nt_coding_seq --bam indexed_sorted_bam_file.bam
     --gff if_you_have_one --exp outfile_name_for_expression_values (default: overall_reads_mapped_per_sequences.txt)
     --prot (protein_cds_not_currently_used) -o outfile

 Fix five prime cds based on read depth coverage v0.1.0: why?
-Sometime the 5 prime end is not correctly predicted.
-This is really important to our research (signal peptides etc ...
+Sometimes the 5 prime end is not correctly predicted.
+This is really important to our research (signal peptides etc ...)
 Can we imporve this?
+See tests for real examples.
+Read the files in the tests to download a test .bam file.

 Requires:
 samtools